ErrorTzy/writings/notes/Peter_seminar_mind/PutnumBrainsInaVat.md

 > First, two years ago I said a double simulation will make that come our ture
 > Second, "brains" and "vats" are kinds.
 This presuppose that brains and vats are natural kind where the vat people rigidly refer to the underlying structure.
 Even that is true, I can still refer to the real brain by using the word "I am a brain-like thing in a vat-like thing", in the same way we can refer to XYZ on twin earth by using the word "watery stuff".
+> Maybe he did not presuppose that they are natural kinds, but just saying that they lacked the capacity to represent real brains and real vats?
+Therefore, the sentence can be true but I cannot really represent it.
+I agree that maybe I cannot represent it in some specific way (de re way).

 Two essential premisses: